Need a special offer?Find out if your project fits.

 Get a reference to the Flexmonster instance

-To interact with Flexmonster through code, you need a reference to the <Pivot> element.
+To interact with Flexmonster through code, you need a reference to the <Pivot> instance.
 Get the reference using the ref attribute:

 <template>